cmgoffena13/DE-Capstone-Portfolio-1/README.md

 I decided on creating a staging table for the initial data and then having a stored procedure that would merge the data into the tickers table, making it an exact copy.
 This allowed any updates to occur as needed.
 There is still the possibility of no data being inserted and the merge then matches the staging, deleting all the records.
 It's unlikely to occur though since the API needs to be available (a sensor checks availability) for the tasks to trigger.
 My project demanded only so much bullet-proofing.

 ## DBT Write-Audit-Publish Pattern
 I had a lot of fun trying to figure out how to efficiently audit the data.
 I treated it as a challenge of "what if these pipelines became very large".
 DBT is great to easily get started and just fire away queries at your engine, but it takes work to figure out how to use it at scale.

+My solution was to write the models to query a date that was supplied at run time.
+This allowed increments to happen and audits on the incremental data specifically so I wasn't auditing old data and wasting compute.
 I wrote a detailed article on how I set up a Write-Audit-Publish pattern in DBT that I used in this project.
 Link: https://medium.com/@cortlandgoffena/dbt-write-audit-publish-9b5fc6bbd73d

 ## DBT Tags
 One of the challenges I faced in this project was how to have DBT step through the Write-Audit-Publish pattern easily.
 I found out how to do it step by step for one model, but then triggering each step of the pattern for all the models was challenging.
 I landed on adding tags to each model so that I could easily trigger the audit models (tagged as "audit"), then test them, and then trigger the incremental models.
-You'll notice my data model diagram at the beginning of the documentation is broken out into stages.
+You'll notice my data warehouse diagram at the beginning of the documentation is broken out into layers.
 These are easily triggered through DBT with tagging.
 Below is an example of how to trigger DBT models that are tagged:
 ```bash
 dbt run -s tag:audit
 ```
 Pros:
-- Easy organization of models into stages
+- Easy organization of models into layers
 - Less complexity while still maintaining Write-Audit-Publish pattern

 Cons:
-- If a model isn't tagged, it isn't ran in the pipeline
+- If a model isn't tagged, it isn't ran in the DBT pipeline
-- Lose out on some optimization as each model in the dbt tagged stage needs to complete before the next one can trigger
+- Lose out on some optimization as each model in the dbt tagged layer needs to complete before the next one can trigger

 ## Airflow Orchestration
 One of the challenges I ran into with this project was the orchestration of all the pipelines.
 If an integration pipeline with one of the APIs failed, I did not want DBT to run and add no data inside Snowflake.
 I ended up using the TriggerDagRunOperator and the ExternalTaskSensor within the dag `main.py`.
 This allowed me to trigger the dags in an appropriate order and use a sensor to ensure integrations succeeded before triggering DBT!